ghc-proposals/ghc-proposals/proposals/0000-down_ranked_exists.rst

 Visible ForAll was added by `#81`_ and `#281`_ (rendered `#281rd`_ ).

-1. Even there no requirement to forbid to use existential quantifier for catch visible type variable (in arrow forall ``forall a ->`` ), since type variable is already reachable in all (N-m)-Ranked levels it is useless to catch it by existential quantifier.
+1. It is useless to catch visible type variable (in arrow forall ``forall a ->`` ) by existential quantifier, even there is no requirement to forbid this, since type variable is already reachable in all (N-m)-Ranked levels.

-2. Even there no requirement to forbid to use visible existential quantifier (in arrow exists ``exists a ->`` ) it makes no sense to have it.
+2. It makes no sense to have visible existential quantifier (in arrow exists ``exists a ->`` ), even there is no requirement to forbid it.

 UnErased ForAll